-• Understand the impact of interventions (such as protecting or restoring habitat) on biodiversity
+- Improving methods to understand the impact of interventions (such as protecting or restoring habitat, or emerging nature markets) on biodiversity

-• Quantify the impacts of climate change and invasive species on species distributions and abundances.
+- Testing approaches to assess how climate change and invasive species affect species distributions and abundances.

 Where we work